kromerm/adfdataflowdocs/data-flow-expression-samples.md

 `toString(toTimestamp('12/31/2016T00:12:00', 'MM/dd/yyyy\'T\'HH:mm:ss'), 'MM/dd /yyyy\'T\'HH:mm:ss')`

-Note that to include string literals in your timestamp output, you need to wrap your conversion inside of a toString()
+Note that to include string literals in your timestamp output, you need to wrap your conversion inside of a toString().

+Here is how to convert seconds from Epoch to a date or timestamp:

+`toTimestamp(seconds(1575250977))`

 ## How can I create a derived column that is a nullable timestamp, like C# DateTime or SSIS NULL(DT_DATE)?

 DateReported2 =
 CASE
     WHEN DateReported is null THEN DateReported